brgillis/SHE_CTE/README.md

 ### `SHE_CTE_SubObjectIdSplit`

 This executable is virtually identical to SHE_CTE_ObjectIdSplit, save for its pipeline_config options.
+It further splits a batch of objects (from SHE_CTE_ObjctIDSplit) into smaller sub-batches.

 _**Running the Program on EDEN/LODEEN**_